hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/tf-intro/index.md

 class: compact
 # Terraform Enterprise

-Terraform Enterprise is a self-hosted distribution of Terraform Cloud.
-It offers enterprises a private instance of the Terraform Cloud application, with no resource limits.
+Terraform Enterprise is a self-hosted distribution of HCP Terraform.
+It offers enterprises a private instance of the HCP Terraform application, with no resource limits.

 .center[
 ![:scale 50%](../images/tfc-gui.png)